 - Sign Out - sign out of Nearmap.

 The toolbar on the top edge of the screen provides quick access to the following tools:

 - Location tool - use this tool to find information for a location on the map.
-Please refer to the Location Tool guide.
+Please refer to the Marker Tool guide.

 - Text tool - use this tool to add text annotations to imagery in MapBrowser.